This page describes concepts related to Google Cloud VPN.

-- The ID of your GCP project.
+- The ID of your Google Cloud project.
 A project contains networking resources like networks, subnets, and Cloud VPN gateways as described in the VPC overview.
 For a description of the difference between project name, project ID, and project number, see Identifying projects.
-You can view the project id in the Google Cloud Platform Console.
+You can view the project id in the Google Cloud Console.

-- Also known as GCP, Google Cloud Platform is a suite of public cloud computing services offered by Google.
-Learn about GCP at https://cloud.google.com/products/.
+- Also known as Google Cloud, Google Cloud is a suite of public cloud computing services offered by Google.
+Learn about Google Cloud at https://cloud.google.com/products/.

 - Cloud VPN gateway